 Douglas M. Pasquale (age 64).
 Mr. Pasquale has served on the Corporation's Board of Directors since March 2013.
 He has served as chief executive officer of Capstone Enterprises Corporation, an investment and consulting firm, since January 2012.
 Mr. Pasquale served as Nationwide Health Properties' chairman of the board of directors from 2009 to 2011, president and chief executive officer from 2004 to 2011 and executive vice president and chief operating officer from 2003 to 2004.
 Mr. Pasquale served as a director of Nationwide Health Properties from 2003 to 2011.
 He also served on the board of directors of Ventas, Inc. from 2011 to May 2017.
-Mr. Pasquale has served on the board of directors of Ventas, Inc. from 2011 to May 2017.
-Mr. Pasquale has served on the board of directors of Lexander & Baldwin, Inc. since 2005, Terreno Realty Corporation since 2010 and Sunstone Hotel Investors, Inc. since 2011.
+Mr. Pasquale has served on the board of directors of Alexander & Baldwin, Inc. since 2005, Terreno Realty Corporation since 2010 and Sunstone Hotel Investors, Inc. since 2011.
 Mr. Pasquale's qualifications to sit on the Corporation's Board of Directors include his prior experience in senior executive positions at public and private companies, his experience in management, accounting, finance, mergers, acquisitions and strategic planning, and his service on the boards of directors of public and private companies.